pojoowu/Scrape-Dcard/README.md

 # Scrape-Dcard
-Scraping Dcard with its API
+Scraping Dcard with its API and grabbing the top 1000 popular articles.